21 Travel Quotes: Inspiration for Allied Healthcare Travelers

 “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.” – Mark Twain

 DON’T MISS OUT on your ideal travel job; <SIGN UP for job alerts> from Med Travelers.

 6 allied travelers speak: Why we choose to travel

-“Getting to experience all of the different areas we’ve been to and meeting new friends has really been one of the best parts of traveling … The experiences you get, and the networking that’s available to you when you travel--especially if you are a new grad--I think that can be invaluable.
+“Getting to experience all of the different areas we’ve been to and meeting new friends has really been one of the best parts of traveling … I think the experiences you get and the networking available to you when you travel--especially if you are a new grad--can be invaluable.
 And the pay.
 We paid off all of our student loans this year and it's allowed us to build our dream home.” – David Martin, DPT, “<Family of Six Making Memories with Travel Therapy Jobs>”

 “I enjoy everything about travel, like the people I’ve worked with and learned from during my assignments, by interacting in positive ways with different types of health care professionals … I’ve hiked from Mexico City to Canada on the Pacific Crest Trail … Travel with both feet on the ground is what I enjoy doing best.” – Scott D. Williams, CCC- SLP, “<Speech Pathologist Takes to the Road>”

 “If you are considering traveling, I’d say, 100 percent, do it!
 Whether you are in it to travel or experience new care settings, you have nothing to lose.
 It is such a great experience.” –Amanda Lohnas, PT, DPT, “<Contest Winner Relishes Travel PT Jobs Close to Home>”